hammingweight/fim_sidecar/README.md

 ### Prerequisites
 Ideally, you'll need locally installed versions of
  * Docker
- * Minikube
+ * Minikube (or MicroK8 with the MetalLB load balancer)

-If you don't have Docker or Minikube installed, you can use `Helm` or `Terraform` to deploy the application to a Kubernetes cluster as described in the [`helm`](./helm/README.md) and [`terraform`](./terraform/README.md) directories.
+If you don't have Docker or Minikube/MicroK8s installed, you can use `Helm` or `Terraform` to deploy the application to a Kubernetes cluster as described in the [`helm`](./helm/README.md) and [`terraform`](./terraform/README.md) directories.

 ### Building and running the application